Detailed course offerings (Time Schedule) are available for

 HIHIM 420 Healthcare Computer Systems and Electronic Health Records (5)

 Current health information systems and the role of health informatics; technology infrastructure and health informatics standards, electronic health records, definitions, functions, issues, and barriers; hospitals, ambulatory care, home health and long-term care and computer applications.
-Prerequisite: HIHIM 410; HIHIM 411.
+Prerequisite: HIHIM 410 and HIHIM 450.

 HIHIM 421 Health Information Systems Analysis (5)

-Addresses the organization of healthcare services across the spectrum of healthcare delivery systems - both governmental (federal, state, local) and private.
-Financing of healthcare services and related policy issues.
+Organization of healthcare services across delivery systems - both governmental (federal, state, local) and private.
+Financing health care services and related policy issues.
 Competencies and content areas related to public health profession, science, and human health.
 Offered: A.

 Covers financial concepts applied to today's healthcare environment, financial management tools, and budgeting.

-Quality improvement, risk management, and utilization management in healthcare; design and analysis of quality improvement systems, including use of data systems in quality assurance and research; health data retrieval, analysis and presentation, and review of relevant healthcare informatics research.
-Prerequisite: statistics; medical terminology.
+Focuses on quality improvement, risk management and utilization management; management of quality improvement systems; use of data systems in quality assurance; health data retrieval, analysis and presentation.
+Recommended: statistics; medical terminology.